Skip to main content

 Prerequisite Online Course

 A prerequisite online course offered through the International Academy of Automation Engineering (IAAE) must be completed before attending this course.
-Please register for the online course.
+Please refer to the IAAE website for the online course prerequisite fee.

 Who should attend

 This course is specifically for those partaking in the Education and Certification Programs offered by IAAE, specifically this course is part of a hybrid (online/hands-on) offering for the Essentials of Automation for Life Sciences Manufacturing course.
-Individuals interested in pursuing a career in the area of automation in the Life Sciences field and looking to obtain familiarity with process control/automation concepts/instrumentation/software related to the industry should enroll in this hybrid course offering.
+Individuals interested in pursuing a career in the area of automation in the Life Sciences field and looking to obtain familiarity with process control, automation concepts, instrumentation and software related to the industry should enroll in this hybrid course offering.

 NIIMBL logo